 This is more of a prepping option for those that are looking for a backup to their already solid water source.

-So after you have the water jugs stored, just keep adding to them to ensure that you have enough water to withstand a small emergency.
+After you have the water jugs stored, just keep adding to them to ensure that you have enough water to withstand a small emergency.

 Now, I will say this is not a good long-term option.
 So if you are someone that is looking to be prepared for anything then this might be a good starting point.

-But certainly not where you would want to stop.
+Still, certainly not where you would want to stop.

-7. Put the Rain to Use
+7. Put the Rain to Good Use

 I’ve mentioned previously about collecting rain water.